rijovanovic/Containerization/README.md

 You should check for errors in the terminal.
 Because the process will continue creating the image even if there are errors but the image will probably not work in that case.

 You might experience a dialog popping up with "System cannot find the path specified" error.
 This error is shown while the script tries to extract the files from the self extracting archive (PReS_Connect_Setup_x86_64.exe).
 Unfortunately longs paths are not supported by the self extracting archive.
 The only way to resolve this is by making that path shorter where you cloned this git repository, for exampling placing it in c:\containerization.

+There is also an issue with a specific version of Forticlient that prevents the script from mounting the ISO succesfully, this typically succeeds on the first run but fails in later runs after a timeout of several minutes.
+IT is looking into this, it is a general issue that also occurs when you mount ISO files using the normal Windows GUI.

 # Kubernetes
 On Kubernetes you have different tools to do the job that docker-compose does in a local environment.
 The `kubernetes` folder hold these configuration files.
 We have so far used these only on the Azure Kubernetes Service.